 Congratulations on the JPC!
-To make the first digitally converted JugendPolitCamp as good as its eight analog predecessors we ask you to pay attention to a few things.
+To make the digitally converted JugendPolitCamp as good as its analog predecessors we ask you to pay attention to a few things.

 The people from the organizing team are always available and will support you wherever possible.
 But you are all responsible for making the JPC20 a good event for everyone.